top of page

 What the Vet will do: A vet will take the bunny's temperature.
 Often times with bloat and stasis, they lose heat quickly.
 When temperatures plummet, they are at risk for shock.
 They will palpate the abdomen.
 Many times, bloat can be felt as a bulging of the stomach.
 A hardened lower abdomen indicates an intestinal problem.
 They will listen for bowel sounds.
 Lots of sounds means gas, lack of sounds may indicate a blockage.
 They will take x-rays of the G.I.
 Tract.
 If the rabbit has bloat, they may need to remove the pressure by placing a siphon tube down the rabbit's esophagus to remove any excess fluid and gas.
 The most common blockage is hair.
 This is why brushing your bunny is life-saving and important.
 After the blockage is removed, they will be given motility meds and you wait to see if they start eating on their own.
 Never force feed without asking the vet first.
 Critical Care is an excellent source of emergency food.

-Treatment: If it was a stomach blockage, you will wait and see if they start eating and massage the stomach very gently.
+Treatment: If it was a stomach blockage and a procedure was performed, you will wait and see if they start eating and massage the abdomen very gently.
 Keep the bunny warm, you can buy heated disks to place in their carrier under a towel.
 You can also keep them on a towel next to you on top of a heating pad.
 Never place the bunny directly on the pad or leave them unattended with a corded pad.
 The vet will give them a few meds, some to be given for several days.
 The motility meds Reglan (Metoclopramide) and Cisapride (propulsid) are common choices.
 Cisapride works on the lower G.I. and Reglan works on the Upper G.I.
 Tract.
 Meloxicam helps with pain management.
-Cerenia is an injectable which calms the abdominal muscles--it helps with pain.
-The vet will direct you as to whether force feeding is needed.
+Cerenia is an injectable that relaxes the abdominal muscles, and it helps with pain.
+The vet will direct you as to whether force-feeding is needed.
+Do not start feeding without a vet visit.

 A good article on GI Stasis may be found here.